Turkey lifting objections to Sweden, Finland joining NATO

 “Ukraine now faces a brutality which we haven’t seen in Europe since the Second World War,” Stoltenberg said.

+Russia’s invasion has prompted Sweden and Finland to abandon their long-held nonaligned status and apply to join NATO.
+But they are being blocked by Turkish President Recep Tayyip Erdogan, who has insisted that he will only allow the Nordic pair to enter if they change their stance on Kurdish rebel groups that Turkey considers terrorists.

+Stoltenberg said “we hope to make progress” on the issue in Madrid — but that was far from certain.

-Diplomats and leaders from Tuekey, Sweden and Finland earlier held a flurry of talks in an attempt to break the impasse over Turkey’s opposition to expansion.
-The three countries’ leaders met for more than two hours alongside Stoltenberg on Tuesday before the agreement was announced.
+Diplomats and leaders from the three countries have held a flurry of talks in an attempt to break the impasse.
+The three countries’ leaders met for more than two hours alongside Stoltenberg on Tuesday.

+The Turkish leader showed no sign of backing down as he left Ankara for Madrid.

 Erdogan is critical of what he considers the lax approach of Sweden and Finland toward groups that Ankara deems national security threats, including the Kurdistan Workers’ Party, or PKK, and its Syrian extension.
 American support for Syrian Kurdish fighters in combatting the Islamic State group has also enraged Turkey for years.